Gruppa krovi: Background

-At the end of 1985, bass player of the group Alexander Titov, after found out that it becomes difficult to work at 2 bands at the same time as he was also a member of Aquarium, left Kino in favour of Aquarium.
-The musicians rarely commented on Titov's departure, considering it to be a betrayal to some extent.
-According to Kino drummer Georgy Guryanov, Titov did not fit into their team and always considered himself a member of the Aquarium, working with Tsoi's band only as a guest musician.
+At the end of 1985, bass player of the group Alexander Titov, who was also a member of Aquarium, discovered that it was difficult to work with 2 bands at the same time, and consequently left Kino in favour of Aquarium.
+The remaining musicians rarely commented on Titov's departure, considering it to be a betrayal to some extent.
+According to Kino drummer Georgy Guryanov, Titov did not fit into their team and always considered himself a member of Aquarium, working with Tsoi's band only as a guest musician.

 To prevent his departure from affecting the group's performance at the planned Leningrad Rock-Club festival, Titov offered Igor Tikhomirov, a former member of the art-rock band "Jungle" as a replacement.
-With Tikhomirov's arrival, the group's lineup and morale would settle, with the composition of the band remaining unchanged until Tsoi's death in 1990.
+Following Tikhomirov's arrival, the group's lineup and morale would settle, with the composition of the band remaining unchanged until Tsoi's death in 1990.

 Before work began on Gruppa krovi, the band attempted to record a separate album.
 However, due to noise complaints and the perceived lack of a cohesive style, production was postponed indefinitely.
-Despite Viktor Tsoi's desire to destroy recordings from the album, the rest of the band convinced him to entrust the recordings to Aleksei Vishnya, who released the recordings along with Marianna Tsoi under the title of "Unknown Songs".
+Despite Viktor Tsoi's desire to destroy recordings from the album, the rest of the band entrusted the recordings to Alexey Vishnya, who, together with Marianna Tsoi, released the recordings along with demos recorded from 1982 and 1986 for an abandoned album named Posledniy geroy (not to be confused with the 1989 album of the same name) under the title of "Unknown Songs" (Russian: Неизвестные песни) in 1992.
+In 2020, Maschina Records remastered and released the recordings for the album separately as "Love is no joke" (Russian: Любовь — это не шутка!).

 Production

 Recording of the album took place alongside the filming of "Assa", primarily within Georgy Guryanov's apartment.
-Thanks to a broader range of instruments acquired via Joanna Stingray, the wife of guitarist Yuri Kasparyan, the band was able to experiment with various styles and genres, including Reggae, Funk, and Hard Rock.
+Thanks to a broader range of instruments acquired via Joanna Stingray, the wife of guitarist Yuri Kasparyan, the band was able to experiment with various styles and genres, including reggae, funk, and hard rock.